gopher110/go-micro/pub-sub/pub/README.md

-# Hello Service
+# Clientdemo Service

-This is the Hello service
+This is the Clientdemo service

 Generated with

 ```
-micro new hello --namespace=com.foo --type=service
+micro new clientdemo --namespace=go.micro --type=service
 ```

 ## Getting Started